25 March 2020

 - Cats: Puss will still need access to a clean litter tray, and outdoor cats can go in and out as normal – but remember to bring your cat in at night.
 There are plenty of online resources to help you keep your kitty entertained indoors.

 - Dogs: It’s best you do not take your dog beyond your house or garden for exercise.
 However, at present if you avoid people completely, you should be ok.
 There are lots of ways to keep your dog happy and healthy without going for walks.
 These include other activities such as playing with them or teaching them a new trick.
-Click here for at home enrichment activities from our partner Hill’s Pet Nutrition.
+Our partner Hill’s Pet Nutrition have compiled some handy enrichment activities to keep your pooches entertained.
 Remember your dog will still need regular access to toilet outdoors.

 - Other pets: If you need to buy food, check with your usual supplier to see if there is a contactless collection or potential delivery option.
 If not, many of the online pet food stockists that cater to dog and cat food often stock food for other exotic pets.